SonwYang/DifficultBoundaryRepair/ReadMe.md

 # Introduction

-This repository is the official implementation of Combining UNet++ and Marker-controlled Watershed Segmentation for Coastal Aquaculture Extraction Using GF-3 Fully Polarimetric SAR Imagery.
+This repository is the official implementation of [Coastal Aquaculture Extraction Using GF-3 Fully Polarimetric SAR Imagery: A Framework Integrating UNet++ with Marker-Controlled Watershed Segmentation](https://www.mdpi.com/2072-4292/15/9/2246).
 The main work flow is as follows:

 ![image](1.png)